Jesus-Gonzalez/ReactReduxTestNumberTwo/README.md

 ## About this project
 This is a simple Categorized Book Store made with React and Redux.
 The main goal is understanding how to handle Redux async actions.
-I have used `react-promise` lib to handle Promise objects returned in actions.
+I have used `redux-thunk` lib to handle async actions.
 I have used `axios` lib to make async HTTP requests.

 ## How should I run this?